dan88934/heiki/README.txt

 ============
 Two test files are included, test_front_end.py and test_back_end.py.
 These have been written using Unittest and Selenium.

-To run one of the tests individually, enter 'python -m unittest (file name here)' from the Heiki_V1 directory.
-Alternatively, both tests can be ran at once by typing python -m unittest in the Heiki_V1 directory.
+To run one of the tests individually, enter 'python -m unittest (file name here)' from the heiki directory.
+Alternatively, both tests can be ran at once by typing python -m unittest in the heiki directory.